Composer in Residence

 Junior Session

-MM in Oboe Performance and Music Composition, Indiana University
+PhD in Music Composition, Duke University

-Joined LMC Faculty in 2019
+Joined LMC Faculty in 2024

 Share with us some of your professional accomplishments.